 Read more here for a better explanation on this – How to make prognosis as per Ayurveda

-Disease which require the use of sharp instruments etc. in treatment . and also those which have mixture of factors enumerated in previous verses are krcchra sadhya (curable with difficulty ).
-Diseases which have features entirely opposite of curable diseases, which have stayed for long period of time, involving all the important tissues and vital organs, which have produced anxiety (fear of death), delusion and restlessness; which are presenting fatal signs and which causes loss of sense organs are impossible to cure.
-(Anupakrama ), which require no therapy, fit to be rejected, sure to cause death.
+Disease which require the use of sharp instruments etc. in treatment and also those which have a mixture of factors enumerated in previous verses are krcchra sadhya (curable with difficulty ).
+Diseases which have features entirely opposite to that of curable diseases, which have stayed for long period of time, involving all the important tissues and vital organs, which have produced anxiety (fear of death), delusion and restlessness; which are presenting fatal signs and which causes loss of function of sense organs are impossible to cure (Anupakrama ).
+These diseases require no therapy, is fit to be rejected and sure to cause death.

-The physician should reject the patient, who is hated by physician and the king and who hates them; who hates himself (dejected in life), who is not having the equipments and other facilities required for treatment, who is busy with other activities, not having the required attention, leisure etc. towards the treatment, who is disobedient (to the physician), whose life is coming to an end, who is of evil mind (violent, destructive), who is afflicted with great grief, who is full of fear, who is ungrateful and who thinks himself to be a physician (in respect of deciding drug, therapies, food, activities etc) .
+The physician should reject the patient, who is hated by physician and the king and who hates them; who hates himself (dejected in life), who is not having equipments and other facilities required for treatment, who is busy with other activities, not having the required attention towards the treatment, who is disobedient (to the physician), whose life is coming to an end, who has an evil mind (violent, destructive), who is afflicted with great grief, who is full of fear, who is ungrateful and who thinks himself to be a physician (in respect of deciding drug, therapies, food, activities etc) .

 List of other chapters.